ttanvirr/drf-oasis-task-manager/README.md

     # ...
 ```

 When that's all done we'll need to update our database tables.
-Normally we'd create a database migration in order to do that, but If this is a development project, let's just recreate the database and migrations.
+Normally we'd create a database migration in order to do that, but for this development project, let's just recreate the database and migrations.

-first drop and recreate the database using the database credentials from the `.env` file:
+First, drop and recreate the database using the database credentials from the `.env` file:

 ```bash
 dropdb -U <db_user> <db_name>